IndigoOliveSoftware/XamarinWPFSamples/ReadMe.md

 which also included the contents of the constructor: Xamarin.Forms.Forms.Init("INSERT-LICENSE-HERE");

+Using Xamarin.Forms and Using Xamarin.Forms.Platform.WPF were added at the beginning.

 ### Add the Registration Code

 Go to http://wpfnuget.indigoolive.com and register for a login.
 Verify your email.
 Purchase a license package.
 After approved by PayPal, a registration code will be emailed to the email address you used to register a login.